Ggs91/Ggs91/README.md

 Today I'm seeking my first job opportunity.

-Skills: Ruby on Rails / JS / HTML / CSS / Webpack
+Skills: Ruby / Ruby on Rails / JS / HTML / CSS / Webpack

 - 📫 How to reach me: georges_atalla@hotmail.com
 - ⚡ Fun fact: I crossed Vietnam with a motorbike that I paid 200 euros and sold for the exact same price